A Survey on Code-Based Cryptography: Code-based Signature Schemes

 Thus, the probability that an impersonator following the strategy $s_i'$ will get accepted is given by

 which concludes this proof. \end{proof}

-The second ZKID scheme we want to present is the scheme by Aguilar, Gaborit and Schrek \cite{ags}, which we will denote by AGS.
+The second ZK protocol we want to present is the scheme by Aguilar, Gaborit and Schrek \cite{ags}, which we will denote by AGS.
 This scheme is constructed upon quasi-cyclic codes over $\mathbb F_2$.
 Let us consider a vector $\ba\in\mathbb F_2^{jk}$ divided into $j$ blocks of $k$ entries each, that is,